Social Media

 back

-With so many Indians in Hong Kong, celebrating Diwali in the city can be a unique, larger-than-life experience.
+With so many Indians and South Asians in Hong Kong, celebrating Diwali in the city can be a unique, larger-than-life experience.
 We tell you the history and customs of this Hindu Festival of Lights.

 Hong Kong may be small but it sure houses a diverse community of people celebrating different festivities.
-And given the city’s number of Indians, it comes as no surprise to see the Indian diaspora embracing festivals like Diwali and flaunting glamours traditional attire.
+And given the city’s number of Indians, Nepalis and other South Asian communities, it comes as no surprise to see the diaspora embracing festivals like Diwali and flaunting glamours traditional attire.
 And of course, Hongkongers don’t need a reason to dress up and party, so chances are that you have been to (or been invited to) some of the parties happening across the city!
 So how can and should you celebrate this bright and beautiful festival?
 Here’s the Sassy Mama guide to celebrating Diwali in Hong Kong.

 Background Of Diwali